Minor in Quantitative Methodology

 Evaluation of each of the proposed requirements are as follows:

 For academic requirements B and C above, successful completion of the coursework with a grade of B+ or higher in each of the 5 courses will be evaluated by a review of the trainee’s transcript.
-The Psychology Department graduate administrator will maintain a list of courses that are approved.

-Finally, successful completion of requirement E, inclusion of an advanced methodological technique in a milestone project (i.e., Master’s Thesis, Comprehensive Exam, or Doctoral Dissertation) or independent project, will be evaluated by one review committee member.
+Finally, successful completion of requirement E, inclusion of an advanced methodological technique in a milestone project (i.e., Master’s Thesis, Comprehensive Exam, or Doctoral Dissertation) or independent project, will be evaluated by one committee member.
 The criterion for satisfactory completion will be commensurate with the requirements associated with the milestone project (i.e., the technique would need to be judged to be acceptable for satisfactory completion of the milestone project) or consistent with expected publication standards in the field, should the student choose to pursue an independent project.
-A review committee faculty member is notrequired to be part of the milestone project committee, and in the case that there is not an affiliated faculty member on the committee an independent evaluation of the application of the advanced statistical technique will be performed.
+A committee member is not required to be part of the milestone project committee, and in the case that there is not an affiliated faculty member on the committee an independent evaluation of the application of the advanced statistical technique will be performed.

 If you wish to pursue the Quantitative Minor, please do the following:

-1. At least one year before you plan to graduate, email the Chair of the Quantitative Minor Committee (and cc your faculty mentor) to indicate that you intend to complete the quantitative minor.
+At least one year before you plan to graduate, email the Chair of the Quantitative Minor Committee (and cc your faculty mentor) to indicate that you intend to complete the quantitative minor.
 In this email, outline how you have completed or plan to complete the requirements A through E listed above.

-2. At least one semester before you plan to graduate, complete this survey to obtain final approval for the Quantitative Minor: https://pitt.co1.qualtrics.com/jfe/form/SV_er4NdkNmRKg6Xoa.
+At least one semester before you plan to graduate, complete this survey to obtain final approval for the Quantitative Minor: https://pitt.co1.qualtrics.com/jfe/form/SV_er4NdkNmRKg6Xoa.

 See FAQs about the Minor